dondreytaylor/class-conflict-demo-repo/README.md

 # Class Conflict Repo

-This repo demonstrates how to resolve a confict in git.
+This repo demo of how to resolve a confict in git.